 Purple rice has a deep black color, but it turns purple when people cook it.
 Sometimes, people call it black rice.
 It grows mainly in Asia and is slightly chewy with a nutty flavor.

 It is one of more than 40,000 varieties of cultivated rice.
 While the nutritional values vary, all varieties of rice are a good source of carbohydrate, have almost no fat or cholesterol, and provide some protein.

 Heart health and cholesterol

 The body produces free radicals naturally, but if too many build up, oxidative stress can occur.
 Oxidative stress increases the risk of many health problems, including heart disease.

 A healthy cholesterol balance is vital for a healthy cardiovascular system.
 Doctors believe that it helps decrease the atherosclerotic plaque formation in the arteries that can lead to heart failure.
-It may do this due to its dietary fiber content, which has benefits for heart health.
+It may do this due to its dietary fiber content, which has

 As a rich source of dietary fiber, purple rice can help keep the digestive system working properly, preventing constipation and other digestive problems.

 The cholesterol lowering activity of purple rice may also benefit the liver.
 A 2012

 Purple rice has a similar number of calories to white or brown rice, but it contains more protein, iron, and antioxidants.